max65536/zinc-protocol/README.md

 # **Zinc Protocol 🌉**

-Simplifying Cross-Chain Transactions in a Decentralized World.
+An intent-centric cross-chain transaction protocol

 ## **Introduction**

 In the rapidly evolving world of blockchain and cryptocurrencies, the ability to seamlessly transact across different networks has become imperative.
-The Zinc Protocol is designed to bridge this gap, making cross-chain transactions a breeze.
+The Zinc Protocol is an innovative platform designed to ease cross-chain transactions for users, bridging the gap between various blockchain networks such as Ethereum and Solana.
+With Zinc Protocol, users no longer have to grapple with the intricacies of identifying suitable cross-chain bridges or decentralized exchanges.
+Instead, they simply express their intent, and Zinc handles the rest.

 ## **Features 🌟**